TheDhm/EasyTP/README.md

 [//]: # (```)

 [//]: # (### Or)
-Build the dockerfiles in `Dockerfiles`
+you can build the images using dockerfiles in `Dockerfiles` (Logisim & GNS3)
 ```sh
 docker build -t <ImageName> <DockerfilePath>
 ```